andrewchokh/bpas-game/README.md

 2. **Open the project:**

-- Launch Godot
+- Launch `Godot .NET`
-- Click “Import”
+- Click «Import»
-- Select project.godot inside this folder
+- Select `project.godot` inside the project folder

 3. **Run the game:**

-- Press F5 or click the “Play” icon
+- Press F5 or click the «Play» icon